SRich001/Hirehop_Plugins/README.md

 # Hirehop Plugins
-Hey, If you're reading this, chances are theres something wrong with one of my plugins.
+Hey, If you're reading this, chances are there's something wrong with one of my plugins.
 Oopsies!